piotrostr/listen/README.md

 Swap using Jupiter V6 API or directly with Raydium (crucial for new listings)

+Monitor prices real-time, multiple subscription ways and providers (PubSub, webhooks..)

+This tool has accidentally evolved to something of a sort of a Solana swiss-knife, has a bunch of stuff useful when trading shitcoins on Raydium

 Be careful as the default usage was on mainnet with small txs, be sure to set the URLs and signer keypair to testnet